 Because of the period that he played, it is estimated that only around two percent of his field goals are documented on camera.
 The little available footage from his active playing days has been compiled in this Elgin Baylor video.

-The list below includes the sole Elgin Baylor rookie card and other key early cards.
+The list below includes the sole Elgin Baylor rookie card and other notable cards from his active career.

-One of several HOF rookie options in 1961-62 Fleer, the earliest Elgin Baylor card features a classic design and bold colors that help accentuate the black-and-white image.
+One of several HOF rookie options in 1961-62 Fleer Basketball, the earliest Elgin Baylor card features a classic design and bold colors that help accentuate the black-and-white image.
 Also, the giraffe logo is quite captivating.
-Although ungraded versions go for under $100, values can push quickly with high grades and a BVG 8.5 sold for just over $1,200 in November of 2014.

-The first widely-available Elgin Baylor card after a seven-season gap, 1969-70 Topps is recognizable for the tall boy format and small basketball drawings on the border.
+The first widely-available Elgin Baylor card after a seven-season gap, 1969-70 Topps Basketball is recognizable for the tallboy format and small drawings on the border.

 Another tallboy set, 1970-71 Topps Basketball has a very generic feel and virtually the same Elgin Baylor image as his 1969-70 card.